Mother of Louisville police shooting victim calls for peace

 Many protesters wore masks as Kentuckians are strongly urged to follow health guidelines to contain the coronavirus pandemic.

 Attention on Taylor’s death has intensified since her family sued the police department this month.
-The case has attracted national headlines alongside the shooting of Ahmaud Arbery in Georgia in February and the recent death of Floyd.
+The case has attracted national headlines alongside the shooting of Ahmaud Arbery in Georgia in February and the recent death of Floyd, a handcuffed black man who pleaded for air as a white police officer knelt on his neck.